Nearly three-quarters of the Earth’s surface is covered by water—and the uncharted vastness of the ocean has led to its own horror genre.

 - Razorback (1984) a wild razorback boar stalks and kills citizens in the remote Australian outback.

-- Tremors (1990) the tiny desert town of Perfect, NV is terrorized by gigantic subterranean worms who suddenly decide to cause a ruckus.
+- Tremors (1990) the tiny desert town of Perfection, NV is terrorized by gigantic subterranean worms who suddenly decide to cause a ruckus.

 - Dust Devil (1992) the title refers to a Native American legend of a malicious spirit who roams the desert in search of prey.